mysociety/alaveteli/docs/running/redaction.md

 ![Outgoing Message with ID Number]({{ site.baseurl }}assets/img/redaction-outgoing-message-with-id-number.png)

-At this point we haven't added any <a href="{{site.baseurl}}docs/glossary/#censor-rule" class="glossary__link">Censor Rules</a>.
+At this point we haven't added any <a href="{{ page.baseurl }}/docs/glossary/#censor-rule" class="glossary__link">Censor Rules</a>.
 When the authority replies it is unlikely that the responder will remove the quoted section of the email:

 ![ID Number in Quoted Section]({{ site.baseurl }}assets/img/redaction-id-number-in-quoted-section.png)

-We could add a <a href="{{site.baseurl}}docs/glossary/#censor-rule" class="glossary__link">Censor Rule</a> for the individual request, but as every request will contain a user's ID Number its better to add some code to do do it automatically.
+We could add a <a href="{{ page.baseurl }}/docs/glossary/#censor-rule" class="glossary__link">Censor Rule</a> for the individual request, but as every request will contain a user's ID Number its better to add some code to do do it automatically.

-To illustrate this we'll patch the `User` model with a callback that creates a <a href="{{site.baseurl}}docs/glossary/#censor-rule" class="glossary__link">Censor Rule</a> when the user is created and updated.
+To illustrate this we'll patch the `User` model with a callback that creates a <a href="{{ page.baseurl }}/docs/glossary/#censor-rule" class="glossary__link">Censor Rule</a> when the user is created and updated.

     # THEME_ROOT/lib/model_patches.rb
     User.class_eval do